jedisct1/rust-jwt-simple/README.md

 Also, the existing Rust crates for JSON and CBOR deserialization are not safe.
 An untrusted party can send a serialized object that requires a lot of memory and CPU to deserialize.
 Band-aids have been added for JSON, but with the current Rust tooling, it would be tricky to do for CBOR.

 As a mitigation, we highly recommend rejecting tokens that would be too large in the context of your application.
 That can be done by with the `max_token_length` verification option.

+## Working around compilation issues with the `boring` crate

+As a temporary workaround for portability issues with one of the dependencies (the `boring` crate), this library can be compiled to use only Rust implementations.

+In order to do so, import the crate with `default-features=false, features=["pure-rust"]` in your Cargo configuration.

+Do not do it unconditionally.
+This is only required for very specific setups and targets, and only until issues with the `boring` crate have been solved.
+The way to configure this in Cargo may also change in future versions.

+## Usage in Web browsers

+The `wasm32-freestanding` target (still sometimes called `wasm32-unknown-unknown` in Rust) is supported (as in "it compiles").

+However, using a native JavaScript implementation is highly recommended instead.
+There are high-quality JWT implementations in JavaScript, leveraging the WebCrypto API, that provide better performance and security guarantees than a WebAssembly module.

 ## Why yet another JWT crate